SUNY Cortland Tobacco- and Nicotine-Free Policy

 Repeated non-compliance is referred to the appropriate campus student conduct or employee supervisory system for resolution.
 Employees and students are treated respectfully in the consistent observance of the policy.

-To enhance SUNY Cortland's commitment to a tobacco- and electronic cigarette/electronic aerosol delivery device-free culture, the College will encourage and partner with surrounding merchants, municipalities, landlords, residents, and tobacco and nicotine control advocacy groups and other local stakeholders to enact community tobacco and electronic cigarette/electronic aerosol delivery device free policies.
+To enhance SUNY Cortland's commitment to a tobacco, nicotine and electronic cigarette/electronic aerosol delivery device-free culture, the university will encourage and partner with surrounding merchants, municipalities, landlords, residents, and tobacco and nicotine control advocacy groups and other local stakeholders to enact community tobacco, nicotine and electronic cigarette/electronic aerosol delivery device free policies.

-SUNY Cortland maintains a broad based Tobacco Advisory Committee to identify and address needs and concerns related to this policy, implementation, compliance, and cessation.
+SUNY Cortland maintains a broad-based Tobacco and Nicotine Advisory Committee to identify and address needs and concerns related to this policy, implementation, compliance, and cessation.

-The Tobacco Advisory Committee will review this policy annually to ensure that it is sustained, effective, timely and in accordance with state and federal laws.
+The Tobacco and Nicotine Advisory Committee will review this policy annually to ensure that it is sustained, effective, timely and in accordance with state and federal laws.

 Recognizing the hazards of smoking, in 1989 SUNY Cortland restricted smoking to certain designated areas on campus.
-Since then, additional studies have indicated that exposure to second-hand smoke and electronic cigarette/electronic aerosol delivery devices is a significant risk for everyone.
-All forms of tobacco and electronic cigarette/electronic aerosol delivery devices are now known to be harmful and highly addictive.
+Since then, additional studies have indicated that exposure to secondhand smoke and electronic cigarette/electronic aerosol delivery devices is a significant risk for everyone.
+All forms of tobacco, nicotine and electronic cigarette/electronic aerosol delivery devices are now known to be harmful and highly addictive.
 SUNY Cortland cares deeply about the health of all its campus members.
-As an employer and an institution of higher education, the College is committed to providing a safe working, living, and educational environment.
+As an employer and an institution of higher education, the university is committed to providing a safe working, living, and educational environment.
 Tobacco and nicotine use is inconsistent with the Campus culture of wellness.

-Therefore, SUNY Cortland became a 100% tobacco and electronic cigarette/electronic aerosol delivery device free campus on January 1, 2013.
+Therefore, SUNY Cortland became a 100% tobacco free campus on January 2, 2013 and in 2018, nicotine free was added due to electronic cigarette/electronic aerosol delivery devices.

 Originally Endorsed by President’s Cabinet July 25, 2011